cydia2020/Repair_Manual/README.md

-# Repair Manual and Schematics
+# Repair Manuals and Schematics
 In support of right to repair, I am uploading schematics of motherboards and repair manuals of cars to this repository

 Please fork and pull request if you want to add something